sen-Saptarshi/sapt-wallet/README.md

 - Generates seed phrases and derives multiple wallet addresses
 - Securely stores generated wallets locally

-## Roadmap
+## Roadmap / Upcoming Features

+- Add basic RPC methods to interact with the generated wallets
+- Add more features to the wallet generator
+- Add a better user interface
 - Add support for more blockchain networks
-- Add a better user interface
-- Add more features to the wallet generator

 ## Contributing